 |Develop a network of partner programs that will sustain this work on individual campuses.
 As the number of partner programs grows, we can leverage their impact through a networking effect, as professors find opportunities to collaborate and advance this vital education and scholarship.|

 |Conduct national programs that no individual professor or campus would be able to do alone.
 These include the Constitution Day Initiative, the American Political Thought Journal, and annual summits.|

 |Support a community of donors with research and services that allow them to invest in this higher education intelligently and with an expectation of doing good and achieving their individual goals.|

 The Jack Miller center is non-partisan and non-sectarian.
 Our programs maintain the highest intellectual standards, and we engage a broad range of scholars and donors who simply share a belief that our national life is enriched by an education aimed at informed civic participation.

 Jack Miller, along with a team of academic and nonprofit foundation experts, began working with scholars in 2004 in response to mounting evidence that college graduates— the future leaders of our country—lacked the knowledge of America’s founding principles and history necessary to be informed and engaged citizens.
 The Jack Miller Center for Teaching America’s Founding Principles and History became an independent nonprofit, nonpartisan 501c(3) operating foundation in October 2007.
 In 2010 the IRS granted the Jack Miller Center advanced ruling as a public charity.
-Today, there are over 700 JMC Fellows on over 250 college campuses across the country.
+Today, there are more than 700 JMC Fellows at over 250 college campuses across the country.